List of ancient great powers: Thracian States

+Kingdom of Dacia

 The Dacian Kingdom reached its greatest territorial extent under Burebista's rule (82BC-44BC).
 During his rule, he conquered territories from Central Europe to the Balkans, reaching the Aegean Sea.
 He is well known by the Greek scholars as the "Celtic Slayer", because he defeated and killed many Celtic tribes from the Balkans (Scordisci) and the Central Europe (Boii & Taurisci).
 In 48BC Burebista tried to influence the Roman politics, during the Roman civil war by allying with Pompey Magnus against the victorious Julius Caesar.
 But Pompey was defeated and later killed in Ptolemaic Egypt.
 After all of that, Julius Caesar viewed Burebista's Empire as a threat and he planned to invade it along with the Parthian Empire.
 But he was assassinated in 44 BC.
 Burebista's state collapsed into various kingdoms.
 It will never be unified until Decebalus becomes the last King in 87AD.

 The Thracian kingdom, also known as the Sapaean kingdom, was the continuation of the Thracian state from the middle of the 1st century BC to 46 AD.
 It was dominated by the Sapaean tribe, who ruled from their capital Bizye in what is now northwestern Turkey.
 Initially only of limited relevance, its power grew significantly after the battle of Actium in 31 BC, when Emperor Augustus installed a new dynasty that proved to be highly loyal and expansive.
 Conquering and ruling much of Thrace on Roman behalf, it lasted until 46 AD, when Emperor Claudius annexed the kingdom and made Thrace a Roman province.